Delaney Strouse

-Delaney Strouse (born July 12, 2000) is an American curler from Midland, Michigan.
-She currently throws fourth stones on her team which is skipped by Madison Bear.
+Delaney Strouse (born July 12, 2000) is an American curler originally from Midland, Michigan.
 She is a two-time champion of the United States Junior Curling Championships, going on to win the bronze medal at the 2022 World Junior Curling Championships and the 2023 Winter World University Games.

 Career

 Strouse made her first appearance at the international level representing Michigan at the 2016 U18 International Curling Championships.
 As third for the Maya Willertz rink, the team finished with a winless 0–7 record.

 For the 2019–20 season, Strouse joined the newly formed Susan Dudt squad with Sydney Mullaney and Rebecca Rodgers.
 Initially playing second on the team, they reached the semi-finals of the St. Paul Cash Spiel and represented the U.S. at the 2019 Changan Ford International Curling Elite where they finished 0–7.
 In the new year, Strouse took over skipping duties on the team with Dudt moving down to second.
 The change paid off as the team won the 2020 United States Junior Curling Championships, winning 9–8 in the final against Alaska's Cora Farrell.
 This qualified them to represent the States at the 2021 World Junior Curling Championships, however, the event was cancelled due to the COVID-19 pandemic.
 They ended their season by playing in the 2020 United States Women's Curling Championship where they finished 2–5 through the round robin.

 The following season, Leah Yavarow joined the team at third, shifting Mullaney down to second and Dudt to alternate.
 Despite the limited number of events due to the pandemic, Team Strouse won the lone tour event they played in, the contender round of the US Open of Curling.
 They also played in the 2021 United States Women's Curling Championship which was held in a bio-secure bubble at the Wausau Curling Club in Wausau, Wisconsin in May 2021.
 They finished with a 2–4 record, not advancing to the playoffs.
 Strouse also played in the bubble for the 2021 United States Mixed Doubles Curling Championship with partner Nicholas Connolly where they went 1–4.